 Standing Committee on Procedure and House Affairs

 The Standing Committee on Procedure and House Affairs plays an important role in the management of the House of Commons.
 Its mandate includes, among other things, reviewing and reporting to the House and to the Board of Internal Economy on issues concerning the administration of the House and the provision of services and facilities to members of Parliament.
-The committee also considers the budgetary estimates of the House of Commons, the main estimates of Elections Canada, the annual report of the Conflict of Interest and Ethics Commissioner pertaining to activities in relation to members of Parliament, and all matters relating to the Code of Conduct for Members of the House of Commons: Sexual Harassment between members.
+The committee also considers the budgetary estimates of the House of Commons, the main estimates of Elections Canada, the annual report of the Conflict of Interest and Ethics Commissioner pertaining to activities in relation to members of Parliament, and all matters relating to the Conflict of Interest Code for Members of the House of Commons and the Code of Conduct for Members of the House of Commons: Sexual Harassment Between Members.

 The Clerk and the Clerk’s Management Group

-The Clerk is the chief procedural and administrative adviser to the Speaker and to all members of the House of Commons, regardless of their party affiliation.
+The Clerk of the House is the chief procedural and administrative adviser to the Speaker and to all members of the House of Commons, regardless of their party affiliation.

 The Clerk is responsible for the maintenance and custody of records of the proceedings and other documents of the House.
 All decisions of the House are authenticated by signature of the Clerk.
 At the beginning of a Parliament, the Clerk administers the oath of allegiance or solemn affirmation to all duly-elected members of Parliament and to members appointed to the Board of Internal Economy.